zongqir/roaming-mode-incremental-reading/README.md

 ## Improvement Plans

 The roulette wheel algorithm based on priority doesn't seem very intelligent.
 Is it possible to use methods like deep learning to improve the intelligence of recommendations?
 Welcome everyone to give suggestions and secondary development.
+Also welcome to discuss incremental learning related experiences.

 ## Update History

+**v1.2.1 Update (2025.07.07)**
+- Added setting option: Automatically reset visited document records each time SiYuan is started

 **v1.2.0 Update (2025.07.06)**
 - For specific documents, they can be opened in the incremental reading page.
 Usage: browse the document first, then click the top bar plugin button to jump